edgedb/edgedb/docs/guides/deployment/azure_flexibleserver.rst

 .. _ref_guide_deployment_azure_flexibleserver:

 ================================
-On Azure Postgres FelxibleServer
+On Azure Postgres FlexibleServer
 ================================

-In this guide we show how to deploy EdgeDB on Azure using Postgres FelxibleServer as the backend.
+In this guide we show how to deploy EdgeDB on Azure using Postgres FlexibleServer as the backend.

 Prerequisites